Understanding the Topology and the Geometry of the Space of Persistence Diagrams via Optimal Partial Transport: Applications

 Given an i.i.d.~sample of $N$ persistence diagrams $a_1 \dots a_N$, a natural persistence measure to consider is their linear sample mean $\overline{a} \defeq \frac{1}{N} \sum_{1 \leq i \leq N} a_i$.
 More generally, given $\P \in \WW^p(\MM^p)$, and $\bm{\mu} \sim \P$, one may want to define $\E[\bm{\mu}]$ the linear expectation of $\P$ in the same vein.
 A well-suited definition of the linear expectation requires technical care (basically, turning the finite sum into a Bochner integral) and is detailed in Appendix \ref{sec:details_expectations}.
 It however satisfies the natural following characterization---that is sufficient to understand this section:

 The behavior of such measures is studied in \cite{tda:divol2018density}, which shows that they have densities with respect to the Lebesgue measure in a wide variety of settings.
 A natural question is the stability of the linear expectations of random diagrams with respect to the underlying phenomenon generating them.
 The following proposition gives a positive answer to this problem, showing that given two close probability distributions $\P$ and $\P'$ supported on $\MM^p$, their linear expectations are close for the metric $\Dp$. \begin{proposition} Let $\P,\P' \in \WW^p(\MM^p)$.
-Then, for any coupling $\pi\in \Pi(\P,\P')$ between $\P$ and $\P'$, we have $\Dp^p(\E[\bm{\mu}],\E[\bm{\mu'}]) \leq \E_\pi [\Dp^p(\bm{\mu},\bm{\mu'})].$ \end{proposition} The proof is postponed to Appendix \ref{sec:details_expectations}.
+Let $\bm \mu\sim P$ and $\bm\mu'\sim P'$.
+Then, we have $\Dp(\E[\bm{\mu}],\E[\bm{\mu'}]) \leq W_{p,\Dp}(P,P')$. \end{proposition} The proof is postponed to Appendix \ref{sec:details_expectations}.

 Using stability results on the distances $d_p$ ($= \Dp$) between persistence diagrams \cite{tda:cohen2010lipschitzStablePersistence}, one is able to obtain a more precise control between the expectations in some situations.
-For $\mathbb{Y}$ a sample in some metric space, denote by $\dgm(\mathbb{Y})$ the persistence diagram of $\mathbb{Y}$ built with the \v Cech filtration. \begin{proposition} Let $\xi,\xi'$ be two probability measures on some compact $d$-dimensional Riemannian manifold $(\X,\rho)$.
+For $\mathbb{Y}$ a sample in some metric space, denote by $\dgm(\mathbb{Y})$ the persistence diagram of $\mathbb{Y}$ built with the \v Cech filtration. \begin{proposition} Let $\xi,\xi'$ be two probability measures on $\R^d$.
 Let $\X_n$ (resp. $\X'_n$) be a $n$-sample of law $\xi$ (resp. $\xi'$).
 Then, for any $k > d$, and any $p \geq k+1$,

 where $C_{k,d} \defeq C \diam(\X)^{k-d}\frac{k}{k-d}$ for some constant $C$ depending only on $\X$.

 In particular, letting $p \rightarrow \infty$, we obtain a bottleneck stability result: